manuelkat/seasonal-storage/README.md

-The model is developed with Calliope 0.6.6
+The model is developed for Calliope 0.6.6